Phrogz/rephinez/README.md

 # Overview
-Onǣlan is a generic tool for optimizating hard-to-solve problems through a bit of brute force, a bit of luck, and a bit of artistry.
+Rephinez is a generic tool for optimizating hard-to-solve problems through a bit of brute force, a bit of luck, and a bit of artistry.

 For example, maybe you want to create a really "good" schedule for your sports league.
 You provide: